Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

-The Wang-Landau algorithm is self-correcting; if a state is visited more frequently than it would be under equal sampling of all of the states, its weight decreases accordingly, resulting in fewer visits to that state.
-Eventually the weight falls back to the correct range.
-The $\delta$ increment is decreased during the simulation when the histogram $h(i)$ reaches a specified flatness criteria, often set at 80\%~\cite{wang-landau:prl:2001:wang-landau}.
-When a sufficiently flat histogram is achieved, $\delta$ is reduced by multiplying by a scaling factor $0<s<1$, typically $1/2$ as proposed in the original algorithm~\cite{wang-landau:prl:2001:wang-landau}.
+The Wang-Landau algorithm is self-correcting; if a state is visited more frequently than it should, its weight decreases, resulting in fewer visits to that state.
+Eventually, the weight falls back to the correct range.
+In the original Wang-Landau scheme, the $\delta$ increment is decreased during the simulation when the histogram $h(i)$ reaches a specified flatness criteria, meaning none of the histograms is lower than the average occupancy, often set at 80\%~\cite{wang-landau:prl:2001:wang-landau}.
+When a sufficiently flat histogram is reached, $\delta$ is reduced by multiplying by a scaling factor $0<s<1$, typically $s=1/2$ as proposed in the original algorithm~\cite{wang-landau:prl:2001:wang-landau}, and the histograms are set to zero again.